Top 10 Red Hummingbird Flowers

 Garden phlox is a resilient plant that continues blooming throughout the season with the help of a little deadheading.
 Grow this charmer in full sun.
 It reaches up to 36 inches high and wide.

 Why we love it: Newer varieties resist powdery mildew.
-Ask your local nursery for mildew-resistant picks, or look for the Flame series.
+Ask your local nursery for mildew-resistant picks.

 (Papaver orientale, Zones 4 to 9)

 Poppies always look better in bunches.
-Plant these ruby-red dazzlers in spring, sowing the very fine seeds directly into the soil.
+Plant these ruby-red hummingbird flowers in spring, sowing the very fine seeds directly into the soil.
 By early summer the following year, you should see the signature fuzzy buds and cup-shaped blooms.
 Plants grow up to 36 inches tall.

 Why we love it: When the blooms are spent, the seedpods make attractive additions to wreaths or fall arrangements.

-They might be newer to the scene, but these perennial favorites from perennialresource.com show why red is a can’t-miss color for any bloom.
+These perennial favorites show why red is a can’t-miss color for any hummingbird bloom.

-Coneflower.
-This Hot Papaya echinacea (pictured above) was introduced in 2009.
+The Hot Papaya echinacea (pictured above) was introduced in 2009.
 It boasts spicy red-orange flowers with a pom-pom center.
-Buy It: Coneflower Plants at Burpee.com

-Coreopsis.
-The coreopsis Big Bang series features cultivar, Caliente.
+Try the coreopsis Big Bang series.
 The crimson blooms go a long way: Just one plant should provide you with reliable color all summer long.
-Buy It: Coreopsis Plants at Burpee.com

-Yarrow.
-This drought-tough perennial most commonly comes in yellow, but now you can get red and pink hues, thanks to cultivars like Strawberry Seduction and Paprika.
+This drought-tough perennial most commonly comes in yellow, but now you can get red and pink hues, thanks to cultivars like Strawberry Seduction.